caglacelik/Calculator/README.md

 # Calculator
-This is an object oriented project which is calculator, little position guessing game and also encrypts the string received from the user using Ceaser or Vigenere Cipher.
+This is an object oriented class project which is calculator, little position guessing game and also encrypts the string received from the user using Ceaser or Vigenere Cipher.
-This including login and registration processes for users.
+This also includs login and registration processes for users.